 Yeah, it saved me a lot of money.
 I started playing guitar when I was eight or nine, then my first band would have been at around twelve.
 It was just friends from my local area.
 We changed our names loads of times, only played one gig – and the poster even changed a few times for that gig.
 We were called The Gonks.

 Solid teenage punk band name, that.

-But then after that, when I was like 13-years-old, I actually got into the Sheffield punk scene.
+But after that, when I was like 13-years-old, I actually got into the Sheffield punk scene.
 That meant going to places like The Cricketers Arms, the pub across from Bramall Lane, where they used to have punk gigs upstairs.
 I played guitar in a band called Global Disaster.
 This is going way back.